ulmangt/reactor-gems/README.md

 # reactor-gems
 Collection of short Project Reactor tutorials written as coding exercises.

+To use this project:

+1. Check out the master branch.
+1. Open src/main/java/com/github/ulmangt/reactorgems/Exercise1.java
+1. Fill in the implementation of each method, following the instructions in the Javadoc.
+1. If you need a hint, check out the HINTS.md
+1. To verify your answer, run "mvn install" on the project to run the unit tests.
+1. To see solutions to each problem, check out the answers branch.

 ## Branches

 * master - contains blank exercises.
 Clone the repository, fill in the blank methods, and run "mvn install" to run the unit tests and check your work.